 Turn the pot upside down and wait for it to dry.
 Once dry, fill it with succulents (or any other type of plant you'd like).
-You can also do the same thing to dip the top of the pot.
-I have to say, this was a lot of fun to do.
 I liked that it didn't really make a mess and I didn't have to worry about painting a straight line.
 The paint does a pretty good job by itself and if it's not perfectly straight it still looks great because it looks dipped!

 So, if you're looking for a great gift, or just want a fun project for yourself, give this a try!
 These make great little indoor pots for succulents.
 If you want more tips on how to grow succulents indoors, check out my indoor succulent growing guide!

 Does painting affect breathability?